Federated Learning: A Cutting-Edge Survey of the Latest Advancements and Applications: Introduction

-The mathematical analysis of FL averaging algorithms is of paramount importance in the development and deployment of reliable and scalable FL-based schemes.
+FL's inception and its integration with privacy-preserving techniques has successfully persuaded a broad demographic, notably patients, to contribute their sensitive data for AI model training.
+This is achieved by transmitting model parameters rather than raw data, alleviating concerns regarding potential privacy risks.
+Furthermore, the advent of FL has inspired wireless communication researchers and data scientists, motivating them to bring their previously incomplete practical or theoretical models to completion and operationalization within both academic and industrial domains.
+However, FL is currently in its early stages, it's extension has immense potential for our daily lives and various industrial sectors.
+Consequently, in order to foster its prudent development, an extensive volume of research and efforts must be dedicated to realizing substantial advancements in FL-assisted architectures.
+In accordance with the graphical depiction provided in Figure 2 in \cite{khan2021federated}, the quantity of research publications in the past three years markedly surpasses that of publications up until the year 2020.
+In light of this accelerated pace of advancement, it is imperative to direct and structure the contemporary trends within this domain systematically.
+In light of this accelerated pace of advancement, there arises an imperative to systematically direct and structure the contemporary trends within this domain.
+The mathematical analysis of FL averaging algorithms is paramount in developing and deploying reliable and scalable FL-based schemes.
 It provides researchers with a systematic and technical means to calculate impactful parameters, subsequently guiding them in the design and development of their study model.
 Ultimately, serving as a roadmap, the identification of current challenges and prospective directions plays a pivotal role in offering guidance to researchers and scholars and expediting the ongoing progression within this domain.
-Taking into consideration all of these aspects, it is noteworthy that none of the prior surveys cited in Table \ref{CAESPSF} have provided exhaustive coverage of the aforementioned requirements, thereby highlighting a significant gap in this area.
-Consequently, driven by recent indicators of advancement within the FL domain and with the intention of addressing extant deficiencies, we present this comprehensive survey as a means to systematically bridge this gap through the incorporation of the latest advancements and applications in the FL field.
+Considering all of these aspects, it is noteworthy that none of the prior surveys cited in Table \ref{CAESPSF} have provided exhaustive coverage of the aforementioned requirements, thereby highlighting a significant gap in this area.
+Consequently, driven by recent indicators of advancement within the FL domain.
+To address extant deficiencies, we present this comprehensive survey as a means to systematically bridge this gap by incorporating of the latest advancements and applications in the FL field.
 In alignment with this goal, our initial focus centers on a comprehensive examination of 5G technology and its vulnerabilities, followed by an exploration of the capabilities inherent in 6G networks.
 We, then, delve into the intricacies of intelligent IoT, fog, and edge-based architectures.
-Moving forward, our research trajectory involves an in-depth examination of the extant literature pertaining to centralized learning, decentralized learning, and, most notably, federated learning.
-This survey paper contributes significantly by: \begin{itemize} \item Providing mathematical analyses and algorithmic frameworks for various federated learning averaging techniques. \item Outlining prospective research trajectories and unresolved queries pertaining to each specific FL area. \item Cataloging accuracy and AI/ML methods deployed by each cited reference for each focused aspect of FL. \end{itemize}.
+Moving forward, our research trajectory involves an in-depth examination of the extant literature pertaining to centralized learning, decentralized learning, and, most notably, FL.